iconify/website/partials/icon-components/components/intro-online.md

 API sends data for icons on demand.
 Loading icons on demand has massive advantages over other methods:

-- There can be unlimited number of icons, giving you more choices.
+- There can be an unlimited number of icons, giving you more choices.
 Icons you do not use are not loaded.
 - No useless data.
 Icon sets usually have thousands of icons.
 Instead of bundling all icons, component retrieves only icons you use.